 For Twitter, you would want to select the “People” tab.
 You can reduce the results further by selecting “People you follow” and “Near you” if you are looking for a micro-influencer near you.

 For Instagram, you can search for “People”, “Tags”, or “Places”.
-Here’s more information on the five ways to use Instagram Search to find Instagram influencers.
+Here’s more information on

 The downside to this approach is that it can be quite time-consuming.
 But here’s a tip I learned from Shane Barker, a digital marketing consultant that specializes in influencer marketing: